Ritam-Guha/Datasets/Feature engineered/UCI/README.md

 * A .mat file

 UCI datasets are generally maintained in .dat format which are harder to format.
-I have converted the selected set of data into CSV format.
+I have converted the selected set of data into csv format.

 Every csv file has -
 * set of features (all the columns except the last one)
 * class labels (last column of each dataset)

 ***csv files are extremely useful and easy to format.
-Almost all the major programming languages have libraries to work with CSV files***
+Almost all the major programming languages have libraries to work with csv files***

 The structure of the mat file is-
 * data